-Low Mortgage Rates And Home Values
+Low Mortgage Rates Pushing Home Values Higher

 - This coupled with low mortgage rates and the introduction of the 3% down payment on home purchases on conventional loans and the reduction of the FHA annual mortgage insurance premium has driven home sales and increased home values nationwide

 Low Mortgage Rates And Reduction Of FHA Mortgage Insurance